-- Notice that in line no 24, I have changed the number of conversions to 1, which was 3 by default
+- Also mekae sure to change the number of conversions to 1, which was 3 by default (

-- In the above code, I have create 3 functions for selecting 3 channels of ADC
+- In the above code, I have created 3 functions for selecting 3 channels of ADC

 - I have only copied the respective code in each channel

-- Also make sure that the rank of each channel is set to 1 (lines 7, 21,35)
+- Also make sure that the rank of each channel is set to 1 (